 Christine obtained her BA and MA in history from Fordham University, and has trained in voice and acting continuously from the age of twelve.
 Her years of performing have resulted in being a member of both SAG-AFTRA and AEA.

 In 2013, Christine entered into the world of podcasting as a founding member of Footnoting History, a short-form history podcast that focuses on the obscure and intriguing.
-She currently serves as the podcast's Assistant Producer, handler of all things social media, and resident Bonaparte (as in, Napoleon) enthusiast.
+She currently serves as the podcast's Co-Producer, handler of all things social media, and resident Bonaparte (as in, Napoleon) enthusiast.